-Once the Receptor Set is created, you can view it by clicking the Map from the Display ribbon group and then clicking Receptor Set from the View ribbon group (Figure 19).
+Once the Receptor Set is created, it can be viewed by clicking Map from the Display ribbon group and then clicking Receptor Set from the View ribbon group (Figure 19).

 Figure 19.
 Map View of Receptor Set

 3.7 Set the Default Operation Time